devopscrazy/Lexotan/README.md

 Miss Lexotan 8
 ===============

-This is a polymorphic sample first released in 1998 and was the precursor to Lexotan32.
+This is a metamorphic sample first released in 1998 and was the precursor to Lexotan32.
 The sample was wrote by a malware writer called
 Vecna.

 Requirements